 Pagarkhata eventually optimized its onboarding journey to make the app easy to navigate for users.
 It did so by running rapid multivariate A/B tests—variant 1 included a series of tool-tip nudges targeting users who decided to get a walkthrough and variant 2 started with a spotlight nudge followed by a series of tool-tip nudges guiding users at each step.
 These no-code walkthroughs decreased the time to value, encouraged users to complete the onboarding steps with full support, and resulted in a 3.5X increase in user activation.

-8. QR Code Marketing – Beaconstac
+8. QR Code Marketing – Uniqode

-Beaconstac is a powerful QR Code generator solution that enables brands to take their marketing efforts a level up using QR Code technology.
+Uniqode (formerly Beconstac) is a powerful QR Code generator solution that enables brands to take their marketing efforts a level up using QR Code technology.
 Brands can create and manage QR Codes for a variety of needs, including billboard ads, digital business cards, jumbotron marketing, and many more.
 The sky’s the limit!
 To understand and improve the performance of your QR Code marketing campaigns, the platform also offers analytics to track your scans with real-time scannability scores and scan locations.

 The convenience and ease of use of this technology have made it the most approachable technology among people.
 And with Beaconstac, you can exploit this technology to its fullest.
 It is the safest QR Code solution out there, meaning businesses do not have to worry about QR Code security or misuse of information at any point.
 With the 5000+ app integrations it offers, both small and large businesses can seamlessly integrate QR Codes into their existing marketing stack.

 While mobile is a great platform, you need automation to scale campaigns to your consumers effectively.
+Automation enables you to reach consumers efficiently and manage large-scale campaigns with ease.
+Below is a step-by-step process for using automation for your mobile marketing campaigns.

 Step 1: Using Segmentation and Journeys

 Using multiple layers of segmentation creates targeted pools of audience you can use in your campaigns.
-And in signup flows, you can set up journeys to guide your customers through various stages of your website or app towards the right actions.
-For example, here’s a journey to prevent churn where app push notifications and SMS are used to maximize mobile reach.
+And in signup flows, you can set up customer journeys to guide your customers through various stages of your website or app towards the right actions.

+For example, here’s a customer journey created by Wakanow to prevent churn.
+App push notifications and SMS are used to maximize mobile reach.
 By using segmentation, journeys, and more, Wakanow increased its monthly revenue by 200%.

-Step 2: sending cart abandonment notifications and SMS
+Step 2: Sending cart abandonment notifications and SMS

 Learn how IGP used push notifications to uplift their campaign click rates and showcase their catalog.